CodingCrowd/base/en/CONTRIBUTING.md

 :sparkles::heart: Thank you so much for taking the time to contribute! :heart::sparkles:

-The following is a set of guidelines for contributing to any of our projects, which are hosted in the [GlobalCodeCollective Organization](https://github.com/globalcodecollective) on GitHub.
+The following is a set of guidelines for contributing to any of our projects, which are hosted in the [CodingCrowd Organization](https://github.com/codingcrowd) on GitHub.
 Feel free to propose changes to this document in a pull request.

 #### Table Of Contents